 Below is a list of frequently asked questions.
 For detailed instructions and information for each question, click on the links provided to redirect to the corresponding section in our Documentation.

-To view questions about our free trial or categorized by user role, select one of these links:
+To view questions categorized by user role, select one of these links:

 The Immuta data control plane does not require users to learn a new API or language to access data exposed there.
 Immuta plugs into existing tools and ongoing work while remaining completely invisible to downstream consumers by exposing the data through these foundational access patterns: Databricks, the Immuta Query Engine, HDFS, S3, Snowflake, and SparkSQL.